Dmytro-Matsehora/crypto_wallet/README.md

 - Markup is completely done on **TailwindCSS**.
 - **Decimal.js** is used to round currency balances.

+*P.S. in the demo link, the currency icons are static, but their dynamics is implemented in the project*

 ## Setup

 Make sure to install the dependencies: